Mixed-member proportional representation: Dealing with overhang seats

 Scotland uses a modified variant of MMP known as the additional member system where due to the nature of the calculations used to distribute the regional list seats, overhang seats are not possible; the list allocation works like a mixed-member majoritarian system, but in using the d'Hondt method's divisors to find the averages for the allocation, the first divisor for each party takes into account the number of constituency seats won by the party.
-Wales is similar.)
+Wales was similar until 2024 Senedd Reform Act.)

 For example, a party that won 7 constituency seats would start with a divisor of 8 (7 seats + 1 per the method's divisor formula) instead of 1.
-The resulting table would then give 7 seats for Scotland (and 4 seats for Wales) to the parties possessing the highest averages on the table, (Neither devolved parliament uses a table, instead using a sequential method.)
+The resulting table would then give 7 seats for Scotland (and 4 seats for Wales) to the parties possessing the highest averages on the table.
+(Neither devolved parliament uses a table, instead using a sequential method.)
 MMP's compensatory effect is in the fact that a party that won constituency seats would have lower averages on the table than it would if the election used mixed-member majoritarian.
 Because there is no provision for overhang seats, there have been cases in Scotland where a party ended up with more seats and others with fewer total seats than their proportional entitlement.
 This occurred, for example, in the South East Wales electoral region in 2007 and 2016.
 In 2007 Welsh Conservatives were under-represented while Independents got one more seat than they were due.
 In 2016 in that same electoral region, Welsh Labour was over-represented, while Plaid Cymru was under-represented.